2008 Pacific typhoon season: Tropical Depression 11W

-Early on August 12 the JMA identified a weak tropical depression which was located to the northwest of the Ryukyu Islands, and initiated warnings on it.
-Early the next day the Joint Typhoon Warning Center initiated warnings on the depression designating it as Tropical Depression 11W.
-Early the next day as Tropical Depression 11W approached Korea the depression reached its maximum wind speeds of 30 kn However, later that day the JTWC issued its final advisory as due to land interaction the depressions wind speeds would weaken to below warning level.
-The next day the JMA released their final advisory on the depression.
+Early on August 12, the JMA identified a weak tropical depression which was located to the northwest of the Ryukyu Islands, and initiated warnings on it.
+Early the next day, the Joint Typhoon Warning Center initiated warnings on the depression, designating it as Tropical Depression 11W.
+Early the next day, as Tropical Depression 11W approached Korea, the depression reached its maximum wind speeds of 30 kn.
+However, later that day, the JTWC issued its final advisory as due to land interaction the depressions wind speeds would weaken to below warning level.
+The next day, JMA released their final advisory on the depression.